Giskard-AI/giskard-hub/script-docs/hub/guide/manage-datasets.rst

 Manage datasets
 ================

 This section will guide you through importing a dataset or adding a conversation to an existing one.
-You'll have full control over the import process, which is particularly useful when importing datasets or conversations in bulk—for instance, when importing production data.
+You'll have full control over the import process, which is particularly useful when importing datasets or conversations in bulk — for instance, when importing production data.

 .. note::